 Are too many tabs cluttering up your Chrome browser?
-Google’s working on a solution to help organize all the tabs you have open.
+Google has a solution to help organize all the tabs you have open.
 The Tab Groups feature provides neat, color-coded labeling for all your tabs.
-It’s available today behind a flag.

 How to Use Tab Groups in Chrome